Goldcrest

 9-12 eggs

 Goldcrests are monogamous breeders.
 This means that both the male and the female have only one partner.
 Courtship displays begin in late April or early May.
 The sedentary male sings to establish his territory and attract females, displaying his bright orange crest to his mate.
 Higher conifers can contain several breeding pairs at different levels of the trees, so several territories can exist in the same tree.
-The nest is on the outer branches of the tree, is hammock-shaped, and built mainly by the male.
+The nest is on the outer branches of the tree, is hammock-shaped, and is built mainly by the male.
 9 to 12 smooth pale eggs with several markings are laid, one per day.
 Incubation is for about 16 days, by the female, starting before all eggs have been laid.
 The female broods and cares for the chicks during the first seven days.
 The male feeds the female at the nest and both adults will feed the chicks, which fledge at around 17 to 22 days.

 Population